longturn/freeciv21/docs/General/Manuals/client-manual.rst

     fortifying, it is not in :strong:`Sentry` mode and will not inform you of enemy unit movement inside of its vision radius.

-Build Fortress/Bouy
+Build Fortress/Buoy
-    Some units have the ability to build forts, fortresses, and bouys.
+    Some units have the ability to build forts, fortresses, and buoys.
 They are typically :unit:`Workers` or :unit:`Engineers`.
-In some rulesets, :unit:`Transports` can build Bouys.
+In some rulesets, :unit:`Transports` can build Buoys.
 Forts, Pre-Forts and Fortresses give a unit increased defensive bonuses in addition to what is provided by the base terrain.
 See in game help for the specifics.
-Bouys are used to act as sentries in the oceans around your cities and can give you opponent unit movement information.
+Buoys are used to act as sentries in the oceans around your cities and can give you opponent unit movement information.

 Build Airbase